-- When the economy starts reviving from the recent downfall, consumers gain confidence and again resort to spending which they had deferred before.
-This leads to unleashing of the demand that was trapped earlier because of recession.
+These days, many market participants attribute the rally in Indian stock markets to the revival of pent-up demand.
+Whenever economies go through downfalls like recessions, depression, or lock-down in recent times, consumers tend to defer non-essential purchases and save costs.
+This results in lower demand.
+When the economy starts reviving from the recent downfall, consumers gain confidence and again resort to spending they had deferred before.
+This leads to unleashing the demand trapped earlier because of the recession.
+This pent-up is mainly related to discretionary rather than non-discretionary spending.

-- Examples of discretionary spending include vacation costs, expenditure on luxury items, etc.
+Examples of discretionary spending include vacation costs, expenditure on luxury items, etc.